Orthodontics: Jaw surgery

 Jaw surgery may be required to fix severe malocclusions.
-The bone is broken during surgery and is stabilized with titanium (or bioresorbable) plates and screws to allow for healing to take place.
+The bone is broken during surgery and stabilized with titanium (or bioresorbable) plates and screws to allow for healing to take place.
 After surgery, regular orthodontic treatment is used to move the teeth into their final position.

 During treatment

 To reduce pain during the orthodontic treatment, low-level laser therapy (LLLT), vibratory devices, chewing adjuncts, brainwave music, or cognitive behavioral therapy can be used.
 However, the supporting evidence is of low quality, and the results are inconclusive.

 Post treatment

-After orthodontic treatment has completed, there is a tendency for teeth to return, or relapse, back to their pre-treatment positions.
+After orthodontic treatment has been completed, there is a tendency for teeth to return, or relapse, back to their pre-treatment positions.
 Over 50% of patients have some reversion to pre-treatment positions within 10 years following treatment.
-To prevent relapse, the majority of patients will be offered a retainer once treatment has completed and will benefit from wearing their retainers.
+To prevent relapse, the majority of patients will be offered a retainer once treatment has been completed and will benefit from wearing their retainers.
 Retainers can be either fixed or removable.